microsoft/vscode-docs/blogs/2016/05/23/evolution-of-insiders.md

 We decided that the overhead of releasing three different builds outweighed the benefits, as the difference between weekly and nightly builds is actually low.
 We then considered retiring the Insiders builds and moving everyone to Alpha, but decided that would leave dead ended installations of Insiders builds on everyones desktops.

 Instead, we've decided to build Insiders nightly from master, move our development team over to the Insiders builds, and retire our internal Alpha builds.
 We will do development on the same builds we make public.

 For developers using Insiders builds, this means you now have access to fixes and new features a day after check in.
-If you are already using Insiders builds there is nothing for you to do, you will simply be notified when new builds are available, which will now be daily.
+If you are already using Insiders builds there is nothing for you to do, you will simply be notified when new builds are available, which will be daily starting in June.

 ## Blocking Issues